Local Number Portability Best Practices

 Decisions/Recommendations

-Sending the BFR form to the recipient contact information in the WNPO BFR Matrix or the LERG contact information guarantees that you have made the request for another service provider to support long-term Local Number Portability (LNP) and open ALLcodes for porting within specified Metropolitan Statistical Areas (MSAs) and the specified wireline switch CLLI (Common Language Location Identifier) codes.
-The intended recipient is responsible for opening the necessary codes for porting.
-It is the recipient's responsibility for ensuring that the contact information in the WNPO BFR Matrix and/or the LERG is correct.
+Sending the BFR (Bonafide Request) form to the recipient contact information in the Telcordia LERG Routing Guide guarantees that you have made the request for another Service Provider to support long-term Local Number Portability (LNP) and open ALL codes for porting within specified Metropolitan Statistical Areas (MSAs) and the specified wireline switch CLLI (Common Language Location Identifier) codes.
+The intended recipient is responsible for opening all the codes indicated in the BFR for porting.
+It is the responsibility of all Service Providers to ensure that the contact information in the Telcordia LERG Routing Guide is correct.

 Back to Top